jordiabante/CpelAsm.jl/README.md

 ### BedGraphs MML, NME, & PDM

-The next step consists in estimating the allele-specific Ising models in the haplotypes and generating bedGraph files with MML1/2, NME1/2, and PDM.
+The next step consists in estimating the allele-specific Ising models in the haplotypes and generating bedGraph files with MML1/2, NME1/2, and TPDM.
 CpelAsm can be parallelized when multiple CPUs are available by loading first the package `Distributed` and then loading CpelAsm through the macro ``@everywhere`.

-In the following example, the maximum size of a subregion is fixed to 500 (`g_max=500`), the minimum average depth is set to 5 (`cov_ths=5`), and the WGBS reads are trimmed 5 bp on each end (`trim=(5,5,5,5)`).
+In the following example, the maximum size of a subregion is fixed to 500 (`g_max=500`), the minimum average depth is set to 8 (`cov_ths=8`), and the WGBS reads are trimmed 5 bp on each end (`trim=(5,5,5,5)`).

 ```julia